-Blocks are individually protected by their own SRAM lock bits which are set to "1" after power up.
-SBULK and SBLK command can set SRAM lock bit to "0" and "1".
-When the system accepts and executes WPSEL instruction, bit 7 in the security register will be set.
+When the system accepts and executes WPSEL instruction, the bit 7 in security register will be set.
+The WREN (Write Enable) instruction is required before issuing WPSEL instruction.
 It will activate SBLK, SBULK, RDBLOCK, GBLK, GBULK etc instructions to conduct block lock protection and replace the original Software Protect Mode (SPM) use (BP3~BP0) indicated block methods.
-Under the individual block protection mode (WPSEL=1), hardware protection is performed by driving WP#=0.
-Once WP#=0 all array blocks/sectors are protected regardless of the contents of SRAM lock bits.